djjudas21/puppet-iperf/README.md

 Since your module is awesome, other users will want to play with it.
 Let them know what the ground rules for contributing are.

-## Release Notes/Contributors/Etc **Optional**

-If you aren't using changelog, put your release notes here (though you should consider using changelog).
-You may also add any additional sections you feel are necessary or important to include here.
-Please use the `## ` header.